wp-plugins/powerpress/readme.txt

 *PowerPress is developed and maintained by [Blubrry](http://www.blubrry.com), a podcasting company and community providing tools and resources for podcasters to measure, monetize, publish and host podcasts.
 Although we'd like you to become a member of [Blubrry](http://www.blubrry.com/createaccount.php), **no membership is required** to use this free open source podcasting plugin.*

 =  Key Features  =
+- HTML5 video support: Add both mp4 and webm media to each episode for maximum platform compatibility
 - Full iTunes Support: Adds iTunes compliant podcast feeds to your WordPress blog.
-- Integrated Media Players: Audio/video web players with video embed support from sites such as YouTube and Ustream.tv.
+- Integrated HTML5 and Flash Media Players: Audio/video web players with embed support from sites such as YouTube and Ustream.tv.
 - Media Modifiers: Easily add, modify and remove podcasts form blog posts and pages.
 - Migration tools: Quickly migrate from PodPress, Blogger or Movable Type without losing episodes.
-- Multi-podcast support: Create separate podcasts by category (category casting) or by media format.
+- Multi-podcast support: Create separate podcasts by category (category casting) or by media format (Podcast Channels).
-- Supported Media Formats: mp3, m4a, ogg, wma, ra, mp4a, m4v, mp4v, mpg, asf, avi, wmv, flv, swf, mov, divx, 3gp, midi, wav, aa, pdf, torrent, m4b, m4r.
+- Supported Media Formats: mp3, m4a, mp4, m4v, webm, ogg, oga, ogv, wma, ra, mp4a, m4v, mp4v, mpg, asf, avi, wmv, flv, swf, mov, divx, 3gp, midi, wav, aa, pdf, torrent, m4b, m4r.
 - *Media Statistics: Get FREE Blubrry Media Statistics from your WordPress dashboard.
-* Languages supported: English, Danish, French ([Want to translate PowerPress?](http://www.blubrry.com/powerpress_translate/))
+* Languages supported: English, Danish, French, Simplified Chinese ([Want to translate PowerPress?](http://www.blubrry.com/powerpress_translate/))

 *The Blubrry basic statistics service is FREE.
 Our [Premium Statistics Service](https://secure.blubrry.com/podcast-statistics-premium/), which includes U.S. downloads, trending and exporting, is available for $5 month.